pdvnny/pdvnny.github.io/index.md

+Thanks for stopping by my site.
+Please pardon the current appearance; this site is still under construction.

+Please visit my repositories at [this page](https://github.com/pdvnny) instead

+Also, here is a little bit about me:

+I am a student at Boston University (BU) where I am working on completing a Master's degree in Computer Engineering with a specialization in Data Analytics.

+My degree at BU will be a little longer than a normal Master's program.
+Until 2021, I was a chemist.
+I studied chemistry at Stonehill College and worked at PerkinElmer Health Sciences afterwards, but realized I wanted to work in a different field in the long-term.
+Instead of gradually making up some classes to enroll directly in a Master's program at BU, I started as a LEAP student at BU (LEAP program).
+After a couple semesters of "catch up" courses, I will be starting as a Master's candidate with other computer engineering students pursuing a Master's degree.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/pdvnny/pdvnny.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.